anchore/anchore-charts/stable/enterprise/README.md

     auth_disabled: true
 ```

-When enabled, each service provides metrics over its existing service port, so your Prometheus deployment will need to
-know about each pod and the ports it provides.
-You'll need to know this if adding Prometheus manually to your deployment.

-If using the [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md), a ServiceMonitor can be deployed into your cluster (in same namespace as your Anchore Enterprise release) and the Prometheus operator will start scraping the configured endpoints for metrics.
+For those using the [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md), a ServiceMonitor can be deployed within the same namespace as your Anchore Enterprise release.
+Once deployed, the Prometheus operator will automatically begin scraping the pre-configured endpoints for metrics.

 #### Example ServiceMonitor Configuration

 The `targetPort` values in this example use the default Anchore Enterprise service ports.

-Note that you will require a ServiceAccount for Prometheus (referenced in the Prometheus configuration below).
+You will require a ServiceAccount for Prometheus (referenced in the Prometheus configuration below).

 ```yaml
 ---